dubbersthehoser/mayble/README.md

 The [requirements](requirements.txt) my sister gave me.

-Build requirements were to have builds for MacOS and ChromeOS.
+Build targets are MacOS and ChromeOS.

 The MacOS build is created using [OSX-KVM](https://github.com/kholia/OSX-KVM) for a proper build environment (I hit road blocks using cgo for Linux to Mac cross-compilation).